 3. Dynamic Brands

-Before the digital age, brands would stick to a strict brand guideline to ensure all marketing tools and branding stayed consistent and aligned with the brands goals.
+Before the digital age, brands would stick to a strict brand guideline to ensure all marketing tools and branding stayed consistent and aligned with the brand's goals.
 Since the rise of the digital era, brands have inevitably had to adapt and become more digitised themselves.

 Many businesses and brands will still follow a brand guideline, but now there is room for movement, more flexibility to adapt to all platforms of print, digital, and physical media.
 This is where dynamic branding comes in - defined as a brand with more energy that can physically change or move, reflecting the very definition of dynamism.